ZingV/payyAsakin/README.md

 Warp
 --------------------------

-If youu want enter world with id door, you can set `world = payyasakin|idDoor`
+If you want enter world with id door, you can set `world = payyasakin|idDoor`
 ```lua
 function main()
     payy.warp{